elena-mrdja/Algorithm-visualizer/Reports/Week 3/reports.md

 I will also meet with the GUI team to know what is the next important step in the project.

 #### Elena Mrdja
 This week I organized and divided the tasks for the GUI team, every member was given a task which we all successfully finished.
+John was occupied with working on the text editor, while Mina made our widgets scrollable and participante in defining the shapes with me.
 I was in charge of making the cell where the visualisation of algorithms happens, the Viewer cell.
 I finished all the class types and methods needed to visualize our main shapes and added them to the Viewer.

+There was also a bug in the code given to us while creating the project in the Qmainwindow class.
+We were trying to debug this with Mina.
+In the end I found out that it was pointer problem and I fixed the bug which was crucial for continuing with the project.

-I was also able to fix bugs we had while using Qmainwindow class, which is crucial for continuing with the project.
-Now that the Viewer cell is mainly finished, the goal for the next week is to start connecting the shapes with the AST interpreter and to make methods for connecting different shapes into a flowchart. .
+Now that the Viewer cell is mainly finished, the goal for the next week is to start connecting the shapes with the AST interpreter and to make methods for connecting different shapes into a flowchart.

+I discussed with Mina by the end of the week our next goals and I proposed using QgraphicsScene for shapes making as They give better visual interpretation and They are easier to use.

 #### Darya Todoskova
 This week, I managed to achieve my expected goals.
 I added basic methods to our classes in ast.hpp.
 Indeed, I did a type_check for every enumeration type in our classes.
 I also managed to set up ANTLR on macOS and visualize the files it generates for us (lexer and parser).
 Together with some teammates, I am also currently looking into methods to walk through the AST (useful for the transition to the GUI team).
 For this coming week, I plan on adjusting the ast.cpp file by adding constructors for our Statement classes (for when a dictionary is passed by reference as an argument to it).
 I also have to work with my teammates to work on the tests and the interpreter that the GUI team will need.